Makaha Surfside

 No analysis available

-Pool is strongly confirmed at Makaha Surfside.
-Dozens of current listings mention it, most commonly "two swimming pools" or "two pools on property," and several describe views of or immediate access to the pool.
-The evidence is consistent across multiple agents and appears to be repeated building-level amenity data rather than a one-off copy-paste error.
+Pool is strongly confirmed for Makaha Surfside.
+Dozens of listings mention shared pool amenities, most commonly "two pools," "two swimming pools," or "multiple pools on property," often alongside other resort-style features.
+The evidence is consistent across many listings and appears to be a stable building amenity rather than copy-paste error.

 No remarks (0/20) explicitly state the pools are heated; listings repeatedly call them 'two pools', 'sparkling pools', or 'salt water pools' but never 'heated' or 'heated pool'.
 While 3/20 MLS amenity checkboxes list HEAPOO, the absence of any 'heated' language in detailed remarks across the dataset strongly indicates the pools are not heated; the few MLS flags appear to be inconsistent agent checkbox usage.